christineywang/product-catalogue/README.md

 Now that you've seen the relationship between Contentful and your web project, it's time to have some fun!

 As you may have noticed in [my version](https://christineywang.github.io/product-catalogue/) of the product catalogue, I have a few more entries than what is included in the example space.
 So go ahead, create more entries from the web app and build out your sample page.
 Edit product names and swap in images that make more sense to you (you can add new assets by going to _Media_ > _Add asset_).
-As an additional exercise, edit the `contentful.js` file so you can utilize and render fields in your web page that you are not currently using (such as _Slug_ and _Tags_).
+As an additional exercise, edit the `contentful.js` file so you can utilize and render fields in your web page you are not currently using (such as _Slug_ and _Tags_).

 Remember, what we just worked through was the most rudimentary way of showing you what Contentful can do for you.
 Contentful is meant to plug into frameworks such as [React](https://github.com/contentful/discovery-app-react), static site generators such as [Gatsby](https://www.gatsbyjs.org/packages/gatsby-source-contentful/), and pretty much any other project you can think of.
-And even though we are just using one of our APIs, we have [several more](https://www.contentful.com/developers/docs/references/) that support every stage of your development process (from staging to production).
+And even though we are using just one of our APIs, we have [several more](https://www.contentful.com/developers/docs/references/) that support every stage of your development process (from staging to production).

 <br>

 There you have it, a condensed look into a day in the life of a support engineer.
 But the best part of my day is now up to you.
-We love seeing all the cool things people build using Contentful and I learn so much from our users.
+We love seeing all of the cool things people build using Contentful and we learn so much from our users.
 So create something beautiful, do something amazing, and share it with the community; we are excited to see what you come up with.